namhyung/uftrace/doc/uftrace-script.md

     exit  : main()
     program is finished

 The below is another example that shows the different output compared to previous one for the same recorded data.
-The output looks similar to 'uftrace replay' this time.
+The output looks similar to `uftrace replay` this time.

     $ uftrace script -S scripts/replay.py
     # DURATION    TID     FUNCTION